These 4 childhood experiences you must release, to move forward, can also be downloaded as a free ebook, here.

 What makes procrastination even more damaging is that as you get older, the stakes get higher.
 Your career, finances and health all require your immediate attention and sometimes holding off on an important task for even just a few days is enough for everything to come crashing down.

-Don’t procrastinate on shaking off your procrastination habit: respect yourself, your time and your life by treating it with the urgency it deserves.
+Respect yourself, your time and your life by treating it with the urgency it deserves.

 You probably remember at least a few people from your childhood who pursued a hobby or skill, like dancing, playing a musical instrument or a sport, and went on to turn that pursuit into a successful lifelong career.